Mbarara–Kisangani Road: Within Uganda

 The road starts at Mbarara, Uganda and makes its way westwards for 61 km to Ishaka, in Bushenyi District.
 The road then turns north and runs for 73 km to the town of Kikorongo, in Kasese District.
 The road then turns westwards and runs to Mpondwe, at the international border with the Democratic Republic of the Congo, distance of approximately 38 km.
 The total distance within Uganda is approximately 175 km.

 Within the Democratic Republic of the Congo

 From Mpondwe, the road will cross into the DRCongo to the city of Kasindi and then on to Beni, a distance of about 81 km to the northwest.
+This also overlaps most of the Kasindi–Beni–Butembo Road.
 From Beni, the road turns north to Komanda, a distance of approximately 127 km.
 From Komanda, the road turns southwestward for approximately 627 km, to end at Kisangani.
 The total distance in DRCongo is approximately 840 km.
 The section that needs upgrading is quoted to measure approximately 760 km.